 How to Make an Indoor A-Frame Kite

-On this page are a number of easy steps showing you how to make an indoor a-frame kite from readily available materials.
+On this page are a number of easy steps showing you how to make an indoor A-frame kite from readily available materials.

 Making the MBK Indoor A-Frame kiteMBK Indoor A-Frame

-The only materials required for this design are
+The only materials required for this design are:

 • One sheet of plain copier paper—A4 or Letter size.
 Use colored paper if you want to!

-• 18 mm (3/4 in.) clear sticky tape, in a dispenser preferably.
-Narrower tape would be even better, if you have it.
+• 18 mm (3/4 in.) clear sticking tape, preferably in a dispenser.
+Narrower tape would be even better if you have it.

 • A light plastic bag, at least 45 cm x 30 cm (18 in. x 12 in.) before being cut open.
 I used large freezer bags.